post-cirrus/Vagrant-Basic-Templates/Vagrantfile-Modules-Env/README.md

 This Vagrant file creates the necessary development environment for backend Modules development in Cirrus project.

 Prerequist:
-- Virtualbox 5.0.14 or latest
+- Virtualbox 5.0.16 or latest
 - Vagrant 1.8.1 or latest
+- Vagrant plugin vbguest (vagrant-vbguest (0.11.0))

 Vagrant guest machine environment: